MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/install-four-computers.md

 ## Next steps

-- To manually configure SSRS in situations where SSRS is not on the same server as the data warehouse management server, review [Manual steps to configure remote SQL Server Reporting Services](config-remote-ssrs.md).
+- To manually configure SSRS in situations where SSRS isn't on the same server as the data warehouse management server, review [Manual steps to configure remote SQL Server Reporting Services](config-remote-ssrs.md).